A discrete model for Gell-Mann matrices

-We have a further $15$ parameters in the coordinates of the $4$-dimensional quaternionic representation on the spinors.
+There are in total a further $15$ parameters in the coordinates of the $4$-dimensional quaternionic representation on the spinors.
 If we take at face value the proposed use of this representation for a theory of gravity, then we should expect these parameters to be masses of elementary particles.
-The Standard Model nowadays has $15$ mass parameters, including $12$ for the elementary fermions, plus the $W$, $Z$ and Higgs bosons.

 Finally, note that by restricting the $4$-dimensional representation to \emph{subgroups} $Z_3$, $Q_8\rtimes Z_3$ and $G_{27}\rtimes Q_8\rtimes Z_3$ we obtain the first three representations again.
 It is therefore entirely possible that the $9$ mixing angles of the Standard Model are redundant parameters, and can be derived from the $15$ masses.
 This is known to be the case for the electro-weak mixing angle, which is derived from the mass ratio of the $W$ and $Z$ bosons.
-In \cite{finite} three more such derivations are proposed.
+In \cite{finite} and Section~\ref{moreangles} we have discussed six further possibilities.